systemd/mkosi/docs/building-rpms-from-source.md

 image, you can do that with mkosi itself without using `mock`.
 The steps required are as follows:

-1. Install `Requires` dependencies in the image
-2. Install `BuildRequires` dependencies in the build overlay
+1. Install `BuildRequires` dependencies in the build overlay
-3. Install dynamic `BuildRequires` dependencies in the build overlay
+1. Install dynamic `BuildRequires` dependencies in the build overlay
-4. Build the RPM with `rpmbuild`
+1. Build the RPM with `rpmbuild`
-5. Install the built rpms in the image
+1. Install the built rpms in the image

 In the following examples, we'll use mkosi itself and its Fedora RPM spec as an example.